 Conquering Complexity

 To understand how machine learning autonomy is reshaping the world today.
-For an example let’s look no further than Fin & Fur, a Bishop Stortford independent retailer.
-The owner, Dan Fuller, a provincial pet shop owner, that chose SwiftERM predictive personalisation software (PPS), that runs autonomously, for his website.
+For an example let’s look no further than Fin & Fur, a Bishop Stortford independent retailer, owner Dan Fuller, chose hyper-personalisation software, an AI machine learning algorithm that runs autonomously, using their first-party data.

-This identifies imminent purchases based on previous buying history and perpetual impressions, and is verified by the likes of McKinsey, Forrester, Bain and Statista, all renown research firms, to deliver a 20 fold increase in ROI, than traditional email marketing and omnichannel marketing combined.
+This identifies imminent purchases based on previous buying history and perpetual impressions and is verified by the likes of McKinsey, Forrester, Bain and Statista, all renowned research firms, to deliver a 20-fold increase in ROI, than traditional email marketing and omnichannel marketing combined.

-It caused a staggering effect, adding over twenty percent to his turnover, with a turnover unique attributed at £4000 each month from a £100 total additional spend.
-And because it runs autonomously, without staff whatsoever, he could effectively account on all the additional GP enjoyed as ROI.
+It caused a staggering effect, adding over 20 % to his turnover, with a turnover unique attributed at £4000 each month from a £100 total additional spend.
+And because it runs autonomously, without staff whatsoever, he could effectively account for all the additional GP enjoyed as ROI.
 For a full case study click the link provided.

 There are a couple of different aspects to automated deployments, which like any novel technology, span a broad continuum of capabilities.

-At the low end of the automation spectrum, there is what some would classify as baseline or triggered automation capabilities, which includes the ability of a system to perform basic automated functions such as one-click rolling updates to deploy patches or notify an administrator when predefined capacity thresholds are triggered, automatically expanding the cluster resource pool.
+At the low end of the automation spectrum, there are what some would classify as baseline or triggered automation capabilities, which include the ability of a system to perform basic automated functions such as one-click rolling updates to deploy patches or notify an administrator when predefined capacity thresholds are triggered, automatically expanding the cluster resource pool.

-On the other end of this maturity spectrum is a fully autonomous solutions, AI infrastructure in which the system itself is able to perpetually learn from the data being captured in nano-seconds – as it happens.
+On the other end of this maturity spectrum is the fully autonomous solution, AI infrastructure in which the system itself can perpetually learn from the data being captured in nano-seconds – as it happens.

-In this respect, autonomy is the future is now driven more by software intelligence than hardware integration – advanced capabilities such as AI-driven self-optimisation.
+In this respect, autonomy in the future is now driven more by software intelligence than hardware integration – advanced capabilities such as AI-driven self-optimisation.

 Autonomous means zero human touch